-Gamon further contends that just because the invention is protected by both design and utility patents does not "vitiate the nexus of the commercial success of Patent Owner's racks," because the evidence of record, including "Campbell's own market study" praises ornamental aspects of the design and Campbell's "subsequent decision to buy \$30 million of the display racks," demonstrates that a nexus has been established to the claimed features of the '646 patent.
+Gamon further contends that just because the invention is protected by both design and utility patents does not "vitiate the nexus of the commercial success of Patent Owner's racks," because the evidence of record, including "Campbell's own market study" praises ornamental aspects of the design and Campbell's "subsequent decision to buy \$30 million of the display racks," demonstrates that a nexus has been established to the claimed features of the '645 patent.
 Id. at 7.

-On remand, Gamon contends that our prior determination remains undisturbed by the Federal Circuit decision because we considered Linz in combination with Samways and "the overwhelming secondary considerations of copying, commercial success, and praise overcome any argued obviousness case based on Linz and Samways."
-Paper 95, 13.
+On remand, Gamon contends that our prior determination remains undisturbed by the Federal Circuit decision because we considered Linz in combination with Samways and the secondary considerations of copying, commercial success and praise are overwhelming and would overcome even a strong case of obviousness.
+Paper 95, 12-13.
 Gamon points out that we made a parallel finding that even if Linz were a proper Rosen reference, Linz and Samways did not establish obviousness due to the secondary considerations.
-Id. at 12-13 (citing Final Dec.
+Id. at 11-12 (citing Final Dec.
 29-35).
 Gamon notes that our prior "findings of copying, praise and commercial success were not disturbed by the Federal Circuit ruling, and similar findings of copying and commercial success were expressly affirmed by the Federal Circuit in the appeal of IPR2017-00087, the related utility patent IPR."
-Id. at 47.
+Id. at 41.
 Gamon further argues that "the same secondary considerations necessarily overcome the challenges based on Linz alone and Linz in argued combination with Knott, which were so weak that they did not even meet the threshold for inter partes review."
-Id. at 48.
+Id. at 42-43.